rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/01-data-record-collection-operations.markdown

 Required parameter: `deDataRecordId`
 Optional parameters: none

-## Adding or Editing a Data Record
+## Saving a Data Record

-To add or edit a new `DEDataRecord`, pass a `DEDataRecordCollectionSaveRecordRequest` to `DEDataRecordCollectionService.execute()`.
+To save new or edited `DEDataRecord`s to the database, pass a `DEDataRecordCollectionSaveRecordRequest` to `DEDataRecordCollectionService.execute()`.